Heritage Projects

 Contracts and Payment

-If we select your project for funding, your grant manager will work with you to create a contract outlining the scope of your project and a payment schedule.
+If we select your project for funding, your grant manager will work with you to create a contract outlining the scope of your project and a payment schedule, including the public benefits you will provide for the project.
 Payments are made on a reimbursement basis.
-You’ll receive your funds once you have completed the public benefit component of your project—that’s why it’s so important to come up with a feasible way to share your project with the public.
+You’ll receive your funds after you have completed the public benefit component of your project—that’s why it’s so important to come up with a feasible way to share your project with the public.

 Requirements and Appeals